ApolloAuto/apollo/docs/09_Decider/open_space_decider.md

     ```
   - IN PARK AND GO STAGE (roi_type == OpenSpaceRoiDeciderConfig::PARK_AND_GO)

-    1. The main process is same as parking stage, set orgin from adc -> set park and go end pose -> get park and go boundary.
+    1. The main process is same as parking stage, set origin from adc -> set park and go end pose -> get park and go boundary.

     ```cpp
           void SetOriginFromADC(Frame *const frame, const hdmap::Path &nearby_path);